apache/cordova-docs/www/docs/en/dev/guide/cli/index.md

 subdirectory within `merges` mirrors the directory structure of the `www` source tree, allowing you to override or add files as needed.
-For example, here is how you might uses `merges` to boost the default font size for Android and Amazon Fire OS devices:
+For example, here is how you might uses `merges` to boost the default font size for Android devices:

 * Edit the `www/index.html` file, adding a link to an additional CSS file, `overrides.css` in this case: